A simple 4-step process for hiring a salesperson for your company:

 - LinkedIn job posts look like they’re too expensive in the first couple of hours, but don’t worry.
 If you are hiring salespeople then within 24 hours you will be flooded with applications.

-Internshala has an option to send Bulk messages to everyone.
+Internshala has the option to send bulk messages to everyone.

 But on LinkedIn, you will have to message each candidate individually!

 Hi Ziya, This is regarding the Sales Executive role that you have applied for Please fill out this short form to proceed to the next step: https://telecrm.in/hiring-sales-questioaire

 Note: It’s important to create an automated survey/Google form before sending this message.